RJ2280/autheius-ui/public/data/Lesson25/tutorial.md

 # Lesson 25: What Are MCP Servers and Why They Matter - Tutorial

 This is the tutorial for Lesson 25: What Are MCP Servers and Why They Matter.
-Add your tutorial steps here.
+Run 'npm run populate:videos' in the backend to find a video.